 - Tai Chi

-- Learning via pre-recorded courses e.g. Mindful Eating Introduction Course
+- Learning via pre-recorded courses, such as the Foundations Mindful Eating Program

 - Learning via books, such as the Eating for You book and workbook